 • Jan Brosens, Obstetrics & Gynecology, Warwick Medical School (joining virtually, Title: “Endometrial decidual reaction in reproductive failure.”)

-• Yong Wang, Obstetrics and Gynecology, Radiology, and Biomedical Engineering, WashU Medicine(Title: “Self-Organization of the uterus: From molecular rules to clinical order”)
+• Yong Wang, Obstetrics and Gynecology, Radiology, and Biomedical Engineering, WashU Medicine(Title: “Self-organization of the uterus: From molecular rules to clinical order”)

-• Nathaniel Huebsch, Biomedical Engineering, McKelvey School of Engineering, WashU
+• Nathaniel Huebsch, Biomedical Engineering, McKelvey School of Engineering, WashU (Title: “Tissue-engineered models of proteostasis-linked cardiomyopathy)

 Lunch Buffet | 12:00 PM – 1:00 PM (CDT)